 She came back for Heroes vs. Villians (season 20, in 2010), and aligned with one of the most controversial players in Survivor history, Russell Hantz.
 She made gutsy moves all season long, including giving up TWO of her hidden immunity idols to save other members of her alliance.
-She made it to the final three with Russell and Sandra Diaz-Twine, but fell short of a second win when Sandra beat her with a 5-3 vote.
+She made it to the final three with Russell and Sandra Diaz-Twine, but fell short of a second win when Sandra beat her in a 6-3 vote.

 Parvati actually auditioned for a different show before she went on Survivor — The Amazing Race!
 She didn’t make the cast for the show, but when producers reached out to her about appearing on Survivor instead, she happily accepted.

 Since 2012, Parvati has worked as a Professional Life & Business Coach.
 She uses her platform to help people “tap into and expand their inner power to transform their lives,” according to her LinkedIn.
 She’s also a certified yoga instructor.